 3 – A posting schedule.
 This ties in with #2.
 Ideally, a company blog should have at least 1 new post a week.
 Make sure each blogger knows how many posts a week/month they are responsible for, and have the posts up on a set pattern.
 Don’t have the bloggers put them up whenever inspiration strikes, that’s how you end up with 2 posts a week; one on Thursday night at 10:46pm, the other on Sunday at noon.
 Set up your posts to run in the middle of the week, and then move outward.
 Tues, Weds, and Thursday are usually the best days for traffic, so schedule posts to run these days, usually around 10am-noon.

 4 – A comment policy.
 Do you moderate?
 If so, how long does it take to approve comments.
 When Shelia leaves a comment at 3am Saturday morning, will it be noon on Monday till it’s approved?
 You need to know this.
 For extra credit, list it on the blog itself.
 Keep in mind that you are under NO obligation to let stand ANY comment that personally attacks any of your writers or any of your writers.
 Challenging ideas presented is fine, but if any comment attacks or attempts to bully either a writer or reader, feel free to delete the comment without prejudice.
 Your house, your rules.
+In fact, if you want to turn off comments entirely, that’s totally fine.

 5 – An ‘About Us’ section.
 Tell me who you are, what you do, and how I can get in touch with you.
 It’s best to include an email address AND a phone number.
 Yes, people still like to reach you via a phone call.
 For extra credit, add a section explaining what your blog is about.